+No tests whatsoever were carried out to the system or appliances.
+Heating is provided by individual electric panel radiators.
+Within the bathroom there is a wall mounted electric convector heater.
+The water storage tanks serving the property were not visible for inspection.
+These are possibly boxed in and located above the entrance hallway.
+This will require to be confirmed.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Mains connection.
+Drainage is connected to the main sewer.
 Fire, Smoke and Burglar Alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-I am advised by the seller that inter-linked smoke alarms, carbon monoxide detectors and heat detectors have been installed to comply with Scottish Government legislation.
-It is outwith the scope of this report to check the compliance or functionality of such appliances and systems.
+There are smoke alarms installed.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
 Any Additional Limits to Inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building/basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.

 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.

 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.